What Is The Nutritional Value Of Paneer?

-India is regarded as an agricultural country with a large part of the people claiming themselves as vegetarian.
+India is regarded as an agricultural country, with a large part of the people being vegetarian.
 Milk, being a source of animal proteins, is an essential part of such people's diets.
-With 112 metric tons, India is the world's most significant milk producer, with a 3.3% rise from the previous fiscal year.
+With 112 MT, India is the world's most significant milk producer, with a 3.3% rise in the previous fiscal year.
 Approximately half of the milk produced is eaten in liquid form.
-The remainder is utilized to make ghee, curd, butter, khoya, paneer, cheese, frozen yogurt, and buttermilk.
+The remainder is utilized to make Ghee, Curd, Butter, Khoya, Paneer, Cheese, Frozen Yogurt, and Buttermilk.

 Paneer is a famous Indian food prepared by heating milk and then acid coagulating it with solutions such as lactic acid, citric acid, tartaric acid, alum, and sour whey.
 Filtration and pressing are employed to remove some of the produced milk.